digital-porous-media/dpm_docs/docs/upload_data.md

 **Step 5: Verify Previews (Especially for Volumetric Images)**

 1. After the upload and metadata entry, the portal will often attempt to generate a preview (e.g., a GIF movie slicing through a 3D volume).
-2. Check the preview on the project page.
+2. Check the preview on the dataset page.
 Does it look as expected?
 3.  **Troubleshooting Low-Range Binary Data:** If you uploaded segmented data (e.g., values 0, 1, 2) as a raw binary file, the preview might initially look black or very dark.
 This is because the visualizer scales to the full potential range (e.g., 0-255 for 8-bit).
 To fix this:
-    * Navigate to the specific image file within your project.
+    * Navigate to the specific image file within your dataset.
     * Click the **"Actions"** tab/button associated with that file.
     * Select **"Edit"**.
     * Find and check the option labeled **"Use binary correction"** (or similar wording).